G-Amrutha/Network-Security-and-Defense/TCP Attacks/README.md

 **Script**: `synflood.py`

-This script launches a SYN flood attack by sending numerous TCP SYN packets to a target, aiming to exhaust its resources.
+This script generates a flood of TCP SYN packets to a target IP address, attempting to overwhelm the target's resources.

 #### How to run: